NixOS/nixpkgs/nixos/doc/manual/development/option-types.section.md

 :   A string.
 Multiple definitions are concatenated with a colon `":"`.

+`types.hexStr`

+:   A hexadecimal value represented as string.
+The type only allows lowercase
+    values.
+The type also does not allow for hex prefixes like `0x` or `#`.

 `types.strMatching`

 :   A string matching a specific regular expression.
 Multiple